Pending review. Contribute to this article.

 However, the amount of L-theanine found in green tea is too low, and you'd have to drink about four cups of tea to eat a moderate dose of L-theanine.
 This would make it difficult for you to identify the effects of L-theanine, as you would also consume abundant quantities of caffeine.

-Supplementing L-theanine with caffeine, or alternative, with your usual cup of coffee, is effective in increasing focus and energy levels, minus the “stimulating jitters” that results from caffeine sometimes.
-L-theanine cancels it out.
+Supplementing L-theanine with caffeine, or alternatively, with your usual cup of coffee, is effective in increasing focus and energy levels, minus the “stimulating jitters” that results from caffeine sometimes.
+L-theanine cancels the jitters or the over stimulation some people tend to get as a reaction to caffeine.

 Noopept is a racetam-like nootropic that improves memory, focus, and boosts brain function, in addition having neuroprotective properties.
 It has soothing effects on anxiety, and while it differs significantly from Adderall, it can help to serve similar purposes.